afrojac10/Huddle-Landing-Page-With-Alternating-Blocks/README.md

 ** First Note That The Bugs Are Only Visibe On A Desktop/Laptop Screen => 1200px **

 1. Footer: ON screen =>At 1200px or above the footer still looks same as a mobile site.
+(Fixed)

-2. The Hero Section not realy scaled well according to design but still looks good so no worries :)
+2. The Hero Section not realy scaled well according to design but still looks good so no worries :) (Fixed)

 3. Also the main section the 'rounded box like stuff' appears to be big and text are not in the right place, but i did try my best to fit in the images well.
+(In progress)

 All other bugs not mentioned here are not known by me, do tell me if it scaled badly on your mobile, if possibe i would love to know